hngx-org/Piranha-events-backend/UML.md

    - Users can create events (association between User and Event).
    - Users can belong to multiple groups (many-to-many association between User and Group).
    - Groups can contain multiple events (one-to-many association between Group and Event).
-   - Users can RSVP to events (many-to-many association between User).
+   - Users can declare interest to event to events (many-to-many association between User).
    - Users can have different roles within groups (many-to-many association between User and Group via User_Role).
     - eg
       1. The User_Role class represents the roles that users can have within groups in your event app.